nicolefinnie/iot-disaster/README.md

 will be triggered to wake people up and buy them valuable 10 seconds or more.
 Since a Raspberry Pi is very cheap and affordable, we can build a similar solution in the real world before the country implements a national alert system.

+For the video of this demo, see https://youtu.be/wpACAzNdkdE

 # iot-disaster